 In an upper-level meteorology class, Meteorology Professor Bob introduces complex equations including calculus.
 A growing body of students strongly resist using mathematical skills that should have been mastered in the prerequisite mathematics courses.
 The instructor explains the context and necessity of these equations for understanding meteorology at the upper-division level.
 A common statement of students is: "I don't do math."
 Students insist they love meteorology but dislike math and lobby the department head for a graphical approach without the use of equations.

 Karl has been assigned to you as an advisee, and you have never met him and have no information on him other than what the registrar shares.
 He is obviously smart (he received a "5" on the AP Environmental Science exam).
 He has made an appointment with you to discuss a program of study.

-Transforming Attitudes and Killing Interest part of Dilemmas
+Transforming Attitudes and Killing Interest in Introductory Geology Classes for Majors part of Dilemmas

 Students enter Physical Geology with great interest in geology regardless of declared major or academic rank.
 Approximately 70% of students (n=306) declared a high level of interest in multiple aspects of geosciences.
 However, at the end of the semester, less than 30% of the same population recorded a high interest in geology (regardless of declared major, academic rank).